-Are you concerned about exposures to employees in an industrial facility?
+Are you concerned about exposures to employees in a manufacturing facility?
 Indoor Science offers a wide range of industrial hygiene services.
-Ian Cull is a Certified Industrial Hygienist (CIH) and respected consultant in the Chicagoland area.
-We can help you respond to an OSHA violation, or just help you proactively evaluate if worker exposures are within health and safety regulations.
-If you are looking for a certified industrial hygienist in Chicago and beyond, give us a call today at (312)920-9393.
+Both Ian Cull and Dylan McIntosh are Certified Industrial Hygienists (CIH) and respected consultants in the Chicagoland area.
+We can help you document OSHA compliance, do proactive exposure monitoring, or help you respond to an OSHA complaint.
+If you are looking for an industrial hygienist in Chicago and surrounding suburbs, give us a call today at (312)920-9393.

-Our services include both personal exposure assessments and area sampling for chemicals, particles, noise, thermal stress and more.
+Our industrial hygiene services include both personal exposure assessments and area sampling for chemicals, particles, noise, thermal stress and more.
 Personal monitoring is performed when evaluating a worker’s exposure.
 Sampling equipment is unobtrusively mounted on the worker and draws air from the breathing zone.
 Industrial hygiene monitoring is often performed over an 8 hour period for regulatory compliance.
 It is important to compare results to OSHA’s Permissible Exposure Limits (PELs), which are often expressed as an 8-hour time-weighted average.
 For some select exposures, OSHA has short-term exposure limits (STELs) and ceiling limits as well.
 Our industrial hygienists will also compare results to other relevant exposure guidelines such as ACGIH TLVs and NIOSH RELs.
 Personal exposure monitoring is required if your concern is OSHA compliance.

-We can perform personal or area monitoring for just about anything.
+Our certified industrial hygienists can perform OSHA compliance and monitoring work for just about any exposure.
 Our partner laboratories have capabilities to analyze thousands of different chemicals and other contaminants.
 Here are some of the most common parameters sampled in our occupational hygiene projects:

 - Welding fumes